react-component/util/README.md

 Create a function which will call all the functions with it's arguments from left to right.

+### deprecated

+> (prop: string, instead: string, component: string): void

+Log an error message to warn developers that `prop` is deprecated.

 ### getContainerRenderMixin

 > (config: Object): Object